Ayodeji63/Savvy-Lisk/Readme.md

 - **Group Management**: Smart contracts facilitate group creation, user enrollment, and contribution tracking.
 - **Loan Mechanism**: Loans are automatically distributed based on preset conditions (e.g., contributions, repayment history).
 - **Repayment Tracking**: The contract keeps track of outstanding loans and repayments with built-in penalties for late payments.
-- **Chainlink Automation**: Automates critical processes like loan distribution to ensure no central authority is required to handle operations.

 Here's how you can update the **How It Works** section with a note about the bot's cold start behavior: